spamserv/oxidize/README.md

 ## Oxidize Features

 #### 1. Consensus Mechanism
+- Proof of Work for now, validating whole blockchain, part of blockchain and single block

 #### 2.1.
 Transaction Flexibility

 #### 2.2.
 Transaction Validation
+- Each transaction is hashed and signed with Wallet's private key

 #### 3. Wallets
 Wallet is able to: